sjbarag/brs/CONTRIBUTING.md

 # Contributions Welcome!

-Any contibutions you're willing to make are _super_ appreciated.
+Any contributions you're willing to make are _super_ appreciated.
 That includes a wide variety of things &ndash; not just code!

 ## Types of Contributions